djurisic3/GreenCode/README.md

 - **One-Time Information Messages**: Displays the number of high and medium severity issues upon activation, and also upon deactivation and reactivation.
 - **SQL File Support**: When working with SQL files, prompts for login data for database-specific analysis.

+### Version 0.1.0 - New Features

+#### Interactive Severity Navigation

+GreenCode now offers an enhanced interactive experience with its severity navigation feature.
+This feature significantly improves the way developers interact with the identified issues in their code.

+##### Status Bar Integration

+- The extension displays the count of high and medium severity issues separately in the status bar.
+- Each count is interactive and clickable, allowing developers to swiftly navigate through the issues of the respective severity.

+##### Looped Navigation

+- Once you reach the end of the list of issues in a specific severity, the navigation loops back to the first issue.
+- This ensures a continuous and seamless review cycle, enabling developers to address all issues without manual resetting.

+##### Dynamic Issue Count

+- As you navigate through and address these issues, GreenCode dynamically updates the count of high and medium severity spots.
+- This provides real-time feedback on your progress towards optimizing your code, making the process more efficient and effective.

+These enhancements are designed to streamline the optimization process, making it more efficient and user-friendly.
+By focusing on high-impact changes first and then addressing medium severity issues, developers can systematically improve their code’s performance and contribute to more sustainable software development practices.

 ## Extension Commands

 GreenCode introduces several commands with convenient keybindings: